Bidens micrantha

 General Information

-Koʻokoʻlau (Bidens spp.) are members of the Aster or Sunflower family (Asteraceae).
-There are nineteen endemic species of Bidens.
 The natives are not invasive as are some of the alien species such as Kī (Bidens pilosa) with its harpoon-like seeds (kukū) that seem attracted to long pants, socks, and shoe laces or Bidens alba that blanket huge areas with "cute-but-don't-grow-them-anyway" white and yellow flowers.

 Etymology

-The name Bidens is derived from the Latin bi, two, and dens, teeth in reference to the pappus awns or collective bristles on the achenes (fruit, seeds).
+The generic name Bidens is derived from the Latin bi, two, and dens, teeth in reference to the pappus awns or collective bristles on the achenes (fruit, seeds).

 Early Hawaiian Use